OWASP/owasp-mastg/docs/MASTG/techniques/android/MASTG-TECH-0037.md

 ---
 title: Symbolic Execution
 platform: android
-last_updated: September 29, 2023
+last_updated: July 13, 2024
 ---

 Symbolic execution is a very useful technique to have in your toolbox, especially while dealing with problems where you need to find a correct input for reaching a certain block of code.
 In this section, we will solve a simple Android crackme by using the #MASTG-TOOL-0030 binary analysis framework as our symbolic execution engine.

-To demonstrate this technique we'll use a crackme called [Android License Validator](0x08b-Reference-Apps.md#android-license-validator "Android License Validator").
+To demonstrate this technique we'll use a crackme called #MASTG-APP-0002.
 The crackme consists of a single ELF executable file, which can be executed on any Android device by following the instructions below:

 ```bash
 $ adb push validate /data/local/tmp